© 2020 Baptist Health. All Rights Reserved.

 The Pfizer-BioNTech and Moderna vaccines use mRNA technology to produce antibodies to the COVID-19 virus.
 This technology had been in development for years before COVID-19 came into existence, so the researchers weren't working from scratch.
-The Janssen vaccine is a viral vector vaccine.
-Viral vectors have been studied since the 1970s.
 In addition:

 - China shared genetic information about the virus early on.

 - Researchers conducted all the usual testing steps.
 They just conducted them on an overlapping schedule to gather data faster.

 - Social media was used to find volunteers for vaccine tests.

 - Companies began making vaccines early on, so supplies were ready by the time vaccines were authorized.

 - The vaccines have gone through rigorous studies to be sure they are as safe as possible.

 FACT: The side effects of the vaccines are minor.

 Some, but not all, people have temporary side effects after being vaccinated.
 Side effects people have reported include:

 - Pain at the injection site.